 In 2004 the college constructed a 1.65 megawatt wind turbine.
-It was the first college-owned, utility scale wind turbine in the United states and over the life of the turbine it is expected to produce about 100-120 million kilowatt hours of non-polluting energy.
-A second 1.6 megawatt wind turbine is schedule to begin providing power to Carleton's electrical grid in fall 2011.
+It was the first college-owned, utility scale wind turbine in the United States and over the life of the turbine it is expected to produce about 100-120 million kilowatt hours of clean energy.
+A second 1.6 megawatt wind turbine began providing power directly to Carleton's electrical grid in fall 2011.